 Angela is also a director of Union Chapel Directions Ltd and a trustee of The Margins Project.

-Karen is a Baptist minister with a background of working as a chaplain in mental health services.
+Karen is a Congregationalist minister with a background of working as a chaplain in mental health services.
 Karen initially trained as an actress and toured in a theatre company.
-She is currently studying for a MA in Psychotherapy and the Arts and has been on the board of directors of a number of small charities.
+She recently gained an MA in Psychotherapy and the Arts and has been on the board of directors of a number of small charities.

 Gordon is a Chartered Fellow of the Institute of Personnel & Development and has had a 30+ year career in executive search and talent management.
-This has included a setting up and running his own recruitment group, as well as contributing at a senior level to several listed global recruitment businesses.
+Currently he has a portfolio career which includes acting as a Partner for an M&A boutique and managing a business which focuses specifically on Non-Executive Director recruitment.

-Gordon is also a member of The Friends of Union Chapel.
+Gordon is also Chair of Union Chapel Directions Ltd.